 One of the most common uses for personal loans is debt consolidation.
-As previously mentioned, debt consolidation allows you to combine several of your separate debts into a single loan with one monthly payment – usually at a lower interest rate, which would save you money.
-It’s convenient, sure, but it’s also a responsible and effective strategy for people looking to better their personal financial situation and eliminate higher-interest debt.
+A key benefit of debt consolidation allows you to combine several separate debts into a single loan with one monthly payment—usually at a lower interest rate, which would save you money.
+It’s a convenient, responsible and effective strategy for people looking to better their personal financial situation and eliminate higher-interest debt.
 After all, you can have a good credit score and still have debt.

 People Budgeting for Major Home Repairs or Minor Remodels

-A personal loan can be used to pay for home repairs like fixing a leaky roof or replacing drafty windows, or for smaller home remodel projects.
-A personal loan is unsecured, so you don’t have to use your home as collateral to take out the loan, which can be very appealing especially if the repair is unexpected and you need funds fast.
+A personal loan can be used to pay for home repairs like fixing a leaky roof, replacing drafty windows or for smaller home remodel projects.
+A personal loan is unsecured, so you don’t have to use your home as collateral to take out the loan.
+This can be very appealing especially if the repair is unexpected and you need funds fast.
 Since the loan is unsecured, the application and funds disbursement can be relatively quick and easy compared to secured loans.

 Couples Getting Married

-Small business owners use personal loans for a variety of reasons.
-New business owners may need additional cash flow as they start to grow their operations.
-Small business owners may use a personal loan to invest in new equipment or cover unexpected operating expenses.
-While there are loans available specifically for businesses, personal loans may offer more flexible options for smaller expenses.
+Small business owners use personal loans for a variety of reasons; cash flow as they start to grow their operations, investing in new equipment or covering unexpected operating expenses While there are loans available specifically for businesses, personal loans may offer more flexible options for smaller expenses.

-Another common borrower is the wanderer.
-Those consumed with wanderlust use personal loans to take care of travel expenses during their trip.
+Those consumed with wanderlust may use personal loans to take care of travel expenses during their trip.
 Whether it’s used for air travel, lodging or entertainment, a personal loan can transform a vacation into a once-in-a-lifetime experience.